handmade baby shower gift crochet bunny lovey

 free crochet pattern for bunny lovey

-Some of my bunny lovey prototypes.
+Some of my first bunny lovey prototypes.

 • The bunny ears now have a more symmetrical slope and are now crocheted on instead of sewn.